 Best For Large Areas and Accessories

 Hands-free pad changing

 If your house has more tile or stone flooring than average (more than a kitchen and 2 bathrooms), the Shark Lift-Away Pro offers all the power and convenience you need for longer cleaning sessions.
 This is mostly because the Lift-Away Pro fixes the one flaw of the BISSELL PowerFresh Deluxe with a hands-free pad replacement feature.
 You can simply throw a new pad on the floor, press a button to eject the old pad, slip the cleaning head into the new pad, flip it to either side to lock it in, and you're on your way.
 No need to stop and wait for the mop to cool before you can change the pad.
 This mop also has a number of different attachments for cleaning things like stoves and counters and even has an attachment to use it as a garment steamer.

 There are a couple of disadvantages if you decide to go with the Lift-Away Pro.
 The first is that it lacks a truly powerful scrubbing brush like the one on the BISSELL PowerFresh Deluxe, so you do make a slight sacrifice in stubborn stain cleaning performance.
 It does feature a steam burst feature that can loosen most stains, but it wasn't quite as effective as the BISSELL's scrubbing brush in our testing.
-The second is that this mop lists for $160.
+The second is that this mop lists for double what most others cost.
 If that's a bit steep and you don't care about all the extra cleaning attachments, you can save a little money with the Shark Genius Steam Pocket, which is essentially the same mop without all the extra bells and whistles.
-However, this mop lists for $120, which is still more than the BISSELL.
+However, even this mop still costs more than the BISSELL.